swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

     }
     ```

-    We expect most hashable types will have discrete
+    We expect most hashable types will consist of discrete components,
-    components.
-However, we do provide an `append` overload that takes
+    hashed sequentially, one by one.
+However, we provide an `append`
-    bytes from an `UnsafeRawBufferPointer`, in cases where the bits to
+    overload that takes bytes from an `UnsafeRawBufferPointer`, for
+    use in cases where the bits to be hashed are available as a
-    be hashed are available as a single, contiguous byte sequence:
+    single, contiguous byte sequence:

     ```swift
     extension Hasher {